Four Things to Know

 - Be sure that the scene fits in well with the aesthetic of your headshot, website, social media presence, etc.

-- Casting directors pay attention to high quality content, which will make you look more professional.
+- Casting directors pay attention to high-quality content, which will make you look more professional.
+If everything in your reel looks low-budget, they might assume you have limited experience on professional sets.

-- Good lighting and sound will immediately help you stand out from many, many actors.
+- Good lighting and sound will immediately help your reel stand out from many others.

 4. When hiring a company to shoot a scene, they must have proper insurance and meet legal requirements so you're protected.

-- Meeting the legal requirements for your project will bring you peace of mind and ensure everyone on set will be treated fairly.
+- Meeting the legal requirements for your project will bring you peace of mind and ensure everyone on set will be treated properly.

 BONUS: If working with a company for footage on your reel, make sure they are honest and tell you everything.